Skip to content

 This market remains very strong.
 Collectors are now able to find their favourite pieces at our specialist auctions and we often sell lots for well above their retail value.
 We have always had a keen interest in this subject, which is not every auctioneer’s cup of tea.
 As a result, with our expert knowledge, we are able to quickly research and value lots placing them in our regular specialist auctions.
 With a loyal following too from bidders around the world, and especially from one particular Russian internet bidder, we have achieved some exceptional prices such as a 19th-century presentation Shamshir sword, which we sold for £12,500.
 All of our auctions use live internet bidding platforms to ensure that every lot, whether it is worth £20 or £500,000, reaches the widest possible market and sells for the best price possible.
 In the run-up to an auction, we receive 100s of emails requesting further information for lots in the sale.
 Attached to these email replies, we regularly send well over 1,000 digital images, such is the huge interest generated in our auctions.

-For further information regarding this article, or to consign an item to auction, please contact Richard Bromell, Director, at rb@charterhouse-auction.com, or on 01935 812277, as he is particularly interested in all things military.
+For further information regarding this article, or to consign an item to auction, please contact Richard S J Bromell ASFAV, Director, at rb@charterhouse-auction.com, or on 01935 812277, as he is particularly interested in all things military.

-Richard Bromell and the Charterhouse Team can be contacted for valuations at The Long Street Salerooms, Sherborne, 01935 812277 or via rb@charterhouse-auction.com
+Richard Bromell and the team at Charterhouse, The Long Street Salerooms, Sherborne are available for valuations on 01935 812277 or via rb@charterhouse-auction.com